-St Mirren v Rangers
+Rangers six adrift at top as Roofe routs St Mirren

 Post update

+Attempt blocked.
+Amad Diallo (Rangers) right footed shot from outside the box is blocked.
+Assisted by Joe Ayodele-Aribo.

-Ryan Kent (Rangers) wins a free kick in the attacking half.
+Borna Barisic (Rangers) wins a free kick in the defensive half.

 Post update